Family

 Some benefits of involving family in eating disorder recovery include promoting trust and acceptance between themselves and the person suffering from an eating disorder, dealing with conflict in a healthy and productive way, helping loved ones care for themselves, and processing any unaddressed feelings or issues within the family.

-9 tips for supporting your spouse with an eating disorder
+9 tips on how to support a spouse with an eating disorder

 How to support your child returning to school after eating disorder treatment